Art according to Montessori method

 Parents often play a role in facilitating an artistic environment at home.
 This can be done through the installation of a dedicated creative space, which embraces the principles of structure and free choice while allowing the child to explore new mediums.
 It is also an opportunity for parents to observe their child's progress in terms of artistic development and to offer encouragement.

-Also read: Promote your child's autonomy with the Montessori method
+Also read: Understanding the Montessori sensory method

 Role Specific actions Objective